 In some behavioral situations, it may be more appropriate to mediate behaviors than to take formal disciplinary action.
-Type of behaviors eligible for mediation include conflicts between two or more individuals, such as verbal harassment, abusive language, non-serious threats, non-severe physical confrontations, and non-payment of telephone bills.
+Types of behaviors eligible for mediation include conflicts between two or more individuals, such as verbal harassment, abusive language, non-serious threats, and non-severe physical confrontations.